A managed service including domain hosting, website hosting and matching emails

 The content is all of your marketing images, logos, messages and text.

-To explain the relationship between all of these parts, we have developed the following little diagram to cut through the jargon.
+To explain the relationship between all of these parts, we have developed the above diagram to cut through the jargon.

-We typically provide this diagram to our clients, because each part of the hosting and website attract upfront and ongoing costs, that we must pass through to our clients.
+We typically provide the above diagram to our clients, because each part of the hosting and website attract upfront and ongoing costs, that we must pass through to our clients.

 Obtaining the login details and password to your domain hosting allows us to install and edit small pieces of code that are important to your website.
 This gives us greater control of your website and the web design process.